aureliusenterprise/m4i_atlas_core/m4i_atlas_core/entities/atlas/README.md

 Each data object is a `dataclass` and is designed to be easily serialized and deserialized using the `dataclasses_json` library.
 This allows for convenient conversion between JSON and the corresponding data object instances.

-The `dataclasses_json` library provides additional features such as camelCase letter conversion and other customizations.
+The `dataclasses_json` library provides additional features such as `camelCase` letter conversion and other customizations.

-Below are some examples of how to use a data object, such as `Entity`, to convert between its instance and JSON representation.
+Below are some examples of how to use a data object, such as `BusinessDataDomain`, to convert between its instance and JSON representation.

 #### From JSON to Instance

 You can convert JSON data to an `Entity` instance using the `from_json()` method.
 Suppose you have the following JSON representation of a data domain:

 ```json